Binary Tree Recursive/Level Traversal

 Prerequisite Knowledge

-After understanding the Basic Concepts of Binary Trees and Some Special Types of Binary Trees, this article will explain how to traverse and access the nodes of a binary tree.
+After understanding the Basic Concepts of Binary Trees and Several Special Binary Trees, this article explains how to traverse and access the nodes of a binary tree.

 Recursive Traversal (DFS)